Take Control of Your Finances with a Student Loan Lawyer

 - Debt rehabilitation: To do this, you generally must make 9 payments within a 10-month period, allowing you to cure your default.
 In some situations, such as an administrative wage garnishment, this is the only way to get out of a student loan default.
 Rehabilitation also allows the default notation to be removed from your credit report.

 The above examples are only some of the many options at your disposal.
 Our attorneys will demystify the process for you and put you back in control.
-Contact us for a FREE consultation at LSAS Attorneys at (954) 932-5377 today.
+Contact us for a FREE consultation at LSS Law at (954) 932-5377 today.

 “Excellent company to work with providing timely advice and guidance.”